 Getting started with the SwiftUI NavigationSplitView

-SwiftUI 4 adds a new NavigationSplitView component that simplifies creating rich sidebar-based experiences on iPad and macOS, while automatically scaling down to a NavigationStackView (also new) on iPhone.
-It’s a powerful component that however can be a bit tricky to get started with, so let’s take a look at how to use it and some ways to style it.
+SwiftUI 4 adds a new NavigationSplitView component that simplifies creating rich sidebar-based experiences on iPad and macOS, while scaling it down on iPhone.
+Let’s take a look!

-Since NavigationSplitView requires some setup that is easy to overlook, this post will do some intentional trial and error, where we will first setup things in a way that will fail, then discuss why it fails before fixing it.
+Since NavigationSplitView requires some setup that is easy to overlook, this post will do some intentional trial and error, where we first fail, then discuss why it fails before fixing it.

 Creating a navigation split view

-To serve as a base for the various examples in this post, consider the following basic example, where we have a navigation split view that links to various “demo screens” that are defined by this enum:
+To serve as a base for the examples in this post, consider the following example, where we have a navigation split view that links to demo screens that are defined by this enum:

 enum DemoScreen: String, Codable {